 | Enterprise | Contact sales | Contact sales | Full access |

-So, business-grade access to AI Meeting Notes effectively means Business or higher.
+So in practice, real production access to AI Meeting Notes lives on Business or above.

 - Desktop app v4.7.0 or later required (macOS 13+ or recent Windows)

-- Local capture: system audio + mic — does not join meetings as a bot
+- Local capture: system audio + mic — it does not join your meeting as a bot

-- AI generates summaries automatically; speaker identification is English-only
+- AI writes the summary automatically; speaker identification is English-only

 - 10 hours/day cap per user

-- Audio files are deleted immediately after processing (3-day retention only if mobile processing fails)
+- Audio files are deleted right after processing (only kept for 3 days if mobile processing fails)

-If "go straight to Business" feels too steep, running the trial for 1–2 weeks first is a reasonable middle step.
+If jumping straight to a paid Business seat feels too steep, running the trial for a week or two first is a reasonable first move.

-What You Can (and Can't) Do on Plus / Free
+What you can (and can't) do on Plus or Free

 - AI feature usage capped at roughly 20 invocations per month

-- Custom summary instructions and other capabilities are limited
+- Custom summary instructions and the deeper options are limited

-For "I just want to try it a handful of times," Plus is enough.
-For "every meeting, every day, auto-transcribed," you need either Business or an external tool.
+For "I want to try this a handful of times," Plus does the job.
+For "every meeting, every day, automatically," it's either Business or an external tool.

-If it clicks, upgrade to Business.
-If it doesn't, the external tools below are worth a serious look.
+If it clicks for your workflow, upgrade.
+If it doesn't, the four tools below are worth a serious look.

-This often gets missed, but AI note tools split into two camps:
+This one gets glossed over too often.
+AI note tools split into two camps:

-- Bot-joining: tl;dv, Otter, Notta, Fireflies — they join the meeting as a bot to record
+- Bot-joining: tl;dv, Otter, Notta, Fireflies — they send a bot into your meeting to record it

-- Local capture: Qureco, Notion AI Meeting Notes itself — record from your own machine
+- Local capture: Qureco and Notion AI Meeting Notes itself — record from your own machine, nothing in the participant list

 Some tools are browser-based and OS-agnostic (tl;dv, Otter).
-Others are platform-specific desktop apps (Qureco's macOS build, Notion's desktop app for AI Meeting Notes).
+Others are platform-specific desktop apps (Qureco on macOS, Notion's own desktop app for AI Meeting Notes).

-Pick based on what your team actually runs on.
+Pick based on what your team actually runs on every day.

 - Records the meeting (screen + system audio + mic) from your own machine